chrismaltby/gb-studio-docs/docs/assets/ui-elements.md

 ## Avatars

 Avatars are stored in `assets/avatars` and must be defined as `16px x 16px` sized `.png` files following the same color requirements used for creating spritesheets.
-You can display an avatar in a `Display Text` event by clicking `Add Avatar` within the event.
+You can display an avatar in a [Display Dialogue](/docs/scripting/script-glossary/dialogue-menus#display-dialogue) event by clicking `Add Avatar` within the event.